taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis.md

 If you want to show even more support, for me, for scientific storytelling, for the movement to decolonize education and make research accessible to everyone, you can also [send me a donation!](https://www.paypal.com/paypalme/DanbeeKim)

-# Teaser pages and story album
+# Teaser pages and story soundtrack

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/TheFirstVIRS_ch1_p00_teaser-01.jpg" alt="Chapter 1
 title page" caption="Chapter 1 title page, 'The First VIRS'.
 Art by Xiao Xiao, Lettering by Danbee Kim." %}